clairep94/oppo-games-group6/template_documentation/ROCK_PAPER_SCISSORS_DESIGN.md

             - `JOIN`: Allows players to join up to the player limit for RPS of 2 players.
                 - Implementation detail: Players are stored in an array.
             - `SETUP`: Allows the host to change game settings.
-                - Currently the only setting is `gameLength`, which can be set to `1` for a best-of-1 game or `3` for a best-of-3 game.
+                - Currently the only setting is `pointsObjective`, which can be set to `1` for a first-to-1 game or `3` for a first-to-3 game.
 Default is `1`.
+(Ties give zero points to both players)
                 - The game setting values are visible to all players in the pre-game UI, but only the host can change the settings.
 (This works fine due to the chat feature: other player(s) can ask for the host to do specific settings - **interesting idea for the demo?**)
             - `READY`: For the moment, have this be *idempotent* in setting a ready-to-start bool in an array to `true` IF the settings are as described in `agreedSettings`, but also set all these bools to false (sending messages) if `SETUP` alters game settings
                 - The client should send `agreedSettings` to match the settings it's displaying to the client via the UI.